 What does it mean to be a statistic?
 Why do so many people remain undiagnosed with ADHD?
 These numbers divorced from the human experience provide no context for those who are still suffering in silence.
-Unlike other disorders, ADHD is layered and nuanced with a special breed of stigma given that the main form of symptom management is medication, and the medications prescribed oftentimes happen to be controlled substances.
+Unlike other disorders, ADHD is layered and nuanced, with a special breed of stigma given that the main form of symptom management is medication, and the medications prescribed oftentimes happen to be controlled substances.

 Disclaimer: The following patient experiences are composite narratives.
 They reflect a combination of real-life experiences from our patient user interviews blended with ADHD symptomatology.
 Names, characteristics, and events have been compressed and recreated to show a holistic, human perspective for those who struggle with ADHD.

-Sarah went home that day and noticed how every drawer in her house was a junk drawer -- nothing was truly organized.
+Sarah went home that day and noticed how every drawer in her house was a junk drawer — nothing was truly organized.
 She reflected on how this mirrored her inner world: unorganized on the inside, but if you don’t look deep enough, you can’t see it.
 It was against her value system to try a stimulant, but she knew that she needed help.
 Her ADHD was very real, and it was having very real consequences.
 Life forced Sarah to a crossroads, and she chose to have the courage to try something new.
 With the anonymity and affordability of Done, Sarah has been able to begin to treat and manage her ADHD effectively.

 Mark grabbed his bootstraps and bucked up.
-In his journey, he found that as a young man -- the world forgives you for certain things.
+In his journey, he found that as a young man, the world forgives you for certain things.
 Behaviors and symptoms of his ADHD were often lumped into traits of a youthful man learning to maneuver the realities of life.
 Mark’s significant other, Melissa, began to see the depth of his ADHD once they moved in together.
 She noticed that Mark always forgot to do things she’d ask him to do (even if she made a list or wrote it on the fridge).
 Common couple conflicts always escalated to the point where Mark would accuse Melissa of rejecting him and not wanting to be with him.
-She would come home to Mark’s new “hobby” whether it was woodworking, painting, guitar, etc. which was all fine and well, except he never stuck with it longer than a week, and these were expensive choices that he was making so impulsively.
+She would come home to Mark’s new “hobby,” whether it was woodworking, painting, guitar, etc. which was all fine and well, except he never stuck with it longer than a week, and these were expensive choices that he was making so impulsively.

 Daniel lived with this piece of information in his mind for a long time.
 It wasn’t until he began college that he realized he needed extra support in managing his behavior.
 This is when he found Done on Instagram.
-He scheduled a consultation to see if what his teacher had observed all those years ago were true, and it was.
+He scheduled a consultation to see if what his teacher had observed all those years ago was true, and it was.
 After being diagnosed with ADHD formally, Daniel began to take medication.
 The differences he noticed were subtle at first.
 Completing coursework no longer felt like an impossible task as he was able to focus for long periods of time.
-He noticed that for the first time in his life that he was able to really truly and deeply listen to his friends for long periods of time.
+He noticed that for the first time in his life, he was able to really, truly, and deeply listen to his friends for long periods of time.
 This deepened his friendships immensely.
-He began to realize that so many day-to-day tasks had been impacted by his ADHD and as he gained more coping skills, he really began to feel that he was thriving.
+He began to realize that so many day-to-day tasks had been impacted by his ADHD, and as he gained more coping skills, he really began to feel that he was thriving.
 Daniel also loves that his physician is a person of color as it makes him feel seen.
 He hopes that more people in our world will begin to dismantle stigma around ADHD, especially in communities of color.
 He’s thankful to Done for providing him the opportunity to thrive.

-Crystal went on to graduate in the top 10% of her class and graduated college with honors.
-It was not until her early 40’s that she began to experience more difficulty.
+Crystal went on to graduate in the top 10% of her high school class and graduated college with honors.
+It was not until her early 40s that she began to experience more difficulty.
 Although the skills she had developed did carry her through school, they were no longer sustainable in supporting her in midlife.
 Her daydreaming had gone to such an extent that she had been in several car accidents.
 Being in relationships was very difficult for her as she simply withdrew into her own world.
-A friend, Brian, texted her an article about ADHD in Women, and said, “This sounds a lot like you.”
+A friend, Brian, texted her an article about ADHD in women and said, “This sounds a lot like you.”
 Crystal was floored.
 Living in a rural area, she sought an online service to help her get to the bottom of this, where she found Done.
 She was able to speak to one of our providers and learn more about how she had coped with ADHD her whole life.
 Crystal wondered how her life might be different if society knew more about how ADHD manifests in women.
-Now, she is passionate to share her experience.
+Now, she is passionate about sharing her experience.

 Our patients come from all walks of life.
 They find refuge in us because we honor the complexity of what it means to be a human being.
-For some of our patients, anonymity is non-negotiable due to stigma that they might face in their careers and communities.
+For some of our patients, anonymity is non-negotiable due to the stigma that they might face in their careers and communities.
 For others, it’s simply the fact that they can be seen for who they are, right where they are.
-Our mission is to help our patients lead more enriching, functional and fulfilling lives -- no matter which walk of life they come from.
+Our mission is to help our patients lead more enriching, functional, and fulfilling lives — no matter which walk of life they come from.
 Take our free assessment today and see how Done can help.